microsoft/AOCoptimizer.jl/docs/src/submodules/Algorithms/overview.md

 for a specified time limit.
 The achieved solution can be used as the lowest baseline that any reasonable algorithm should be able to beat.

-A very simple example of how to use it is shown below:
+A simple example of how to use it is shown below:

 ```julia
 using AOCoptimizer: CancellationToken